The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-For HD~142527, which hosts a known binary that is too compact to carve the cavity \citep{nowak2024} -- implying that a tertiary companion in the system might be carving the cavity -- we apply an additional cut to exclude companions with $d<30$ au.
+System HD~142527 hosts a known binary that is too compact to carve the cavity \citep{nowak2024}.
+This implies that a tertiary companion in the system might be carving the cavity.
+We applied an additional cut to exclude companions with $d<30$ au.
 This represents the innermost stable circular coplanar orbit\footnote{Obtained using Eq. (\ref{eq:acav}) with $q=0.1$, $e_{\rm bin}=0.47$, $a_{\rm bin}=10.9$ au \citep{nowak2024}, and assuming a circular coplanar orbit of the tertiary companion.} around the binary.
-We account for this effect including $q_{\rm sp}^\pm=0$ and $R_{\rm sp}=30$ for this system (see Tab. \ref{tab:transition discs}).
+We accounted for this effect by including $q_{\rm sp}^\pm=0$ and $R_{\rm sp}=30$ for this system (see Tab. \ref{tab:transition discs}).

-Finally, we define ``optimistic'' and ``conservative'' values of $P(d<R=a_{\rm cav})$ for both binaries and planets as $\mathcal L^\pm_{\rm bin}$ and $\mathcal L^\pm_{\rm pl}$, respectively, and report them in the last two columns of Tab. \ref{tab:transition discs}.
-These quantities represent the fraction of companions in our samples that satisfy resolution and sensitivity criteria for remaining undetected, therefore, indicating the total likelihood of not detecting cavity-carving companions assumed to be responsible for the cavity.
+Finally, we defined optimistic and conservative values of $P(d<R=a_{\rm cav})$ for binaries and planets as $\mathcal L^\pm_{\rm bin}$ and $\mathcal L^\pm_{\rm pl}$, respectively, and we report them in the last two columns of Tab. \ref{tab:transition discs}.
+These quantities represent the total fraction of companions in our samples that satisfy the resolution and sensitivity criteria for remaining undetected within the whole cavity area.
+Therefore, they indicate the total likelihood of not detecting companions that are responsible for the formation of the cavity.